-Overactive bladder linked to sleep apnoea in womenSeptember 3rd, 2012 in Sleep apnea /
+Overactive bladder linked to sleep apnoea in womenSeptember 3, 2012 in Medicine & Health / Sleep apnea

 Sleep apnoea in women has been linked to overactive bladder syndrome in a new study.